 Conclusion: Better Together

-Interestingly, Microsoft and IBM were among the most potent collaborations that ever existed, which produced the personal computer as most of us know it.
-Both tech giants divorced because they were identical in the wrong direction (nobody liked to share) and were different in terms of technologies.
+Interestingly, Microsoft and IBM had one of the most powerful collaborations.
+They helped create the personal computer as we know it.
+However, both tech giants eventually parted ways.
+They went in the wrong direction.
+Neither liked to share.
+They were also different in terms of technologies.

 Both firms have changed how they do business remarkably.
 All have significant cloud efforts now and are technologically more similar.
 Culturally, where it counts, they are identical.
 They enjoy sharing now and have decent partnering abilities.